vikchupak/DevOps/Linux/waysToInstallSoftware.md

    ### Summary:
    **Ubuntu Software Center** (or **Ubuntu Software**) is the graphical user interface for managing software in Ubuntu, designed to make it easy for users to discover, install, update, and remove applications without using the terminal.
 It supports both traditional APT packages and newer Snap packages, giving users flexibility and ease of use when managing software.

+- ***Snap management system***

-- **Snap** (Snap is a package management system developed by Canonical, the makers of Ubuntu, for operating systems that use the Linux kernel.
+  (Snap is a package management system developed by Canonical, the makers of Ubuntu, for operating systems that use the Linux kernel.
 A snap is an application containerised with all its dependencies.
 Snap packages have `.snap` extension. `snapd` - the snap daemon, which manages and executes snaps on your system)

   ### Is that correct to say `snap package manager`?